-Wow!
 What a busy start to the year it has been!
-We have already started to work on becoming more independent learners and also had to apply for positions of Head boy and girl, Prefects and Head of our new houses, our head boy is Jack Hooley and our head girl is Mia Whittaker.
+We have already started to work on becoming more independent learners and also had to apply for positions of Head Boy and Head Girl, Prefects and Head of our new houses.
+Our Head Boy is Khalid Abdilahi and our Head Girl is Remie Hamilton.

 We are working really hard in class to improve our reading for pleasure and our reading at home, by reading at home with an adult every night, we are able to record it on our reading charts and then possibly win some rewards.

 Children in Year 6 are encouraged to read a wide range of texts and to discuss a wide variety of narrative, non-fiction texts, poetry, plays and textbooks in order to understand that texts are structured in different ways and written for different purposes.
 They will have an opportunity to read books from an assortment of authors, classic stories and plays and poems

 We learn new reading strategies to decode and understand extracts from texts and how to answer questions on it.
 We also do independent comprehension work and look at what we have done well and what we can do to improve next time.

 Handwriting and presentation

 Handwriting is a focus for us in year 6, as they are assessed on this throughout the year.
 By Year 6, your child should have developed their own handwriting style.
 They will be expected to write legibly and fluently, in accordance with the Academy’s handwriting policy.
 Also, if they want to achieve a level of greater depth in their writing, they need to have a cursive and legible style.
 They might still need reminding of certain rules such as – never join capital letters to the following letter!